Four Value Streams for IT

 Tackling Core Challenges: IT4IT Training, Certification, and Consulting

-APG IT4IT training and certification is designed for stakeholders who have knowledge and understanding of the IT4IT Reference Architecture, Version 2.0 standard.
+APG IT4IT training is designed for stakeholders who have knowledge and understanding of the IT4IT Reference Architecture standard.
 The Open Group IT4IT™ Reference Architecture standard is composed of a reference architecture and a value chain-based operating model for managing the business of IT.

 Each IT Value Stream is centered on a key aspect of the service model, the essential data objects (information model) and functional components that support the service model.
 As the service model moves through its lifecycle, the four value streams play a vital role in helping IT control that service model.
 Below is the Four Stream example: